javargas1098/Test/README.md

 # FrontPlanets

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4 and java spring boot

 ## Development server